 The process is built to eliminate the prohibited conduct, prevent its recurrence, and remedy its effects in a manner that meets the needs of the Impacted Party while maintaining the safety of the campus community.
 It additionally aims to produce more healthy, productive, and inclusive styles of communications that benefit all parties, the MIT community, and beyond.

-Adaptable resolution is an alternative resolution pathway to investigation and adjudication and the processes cannot be used simultaneously, though if you try adaptable resolution and it does not address your concerns, you can later file a Formal Complaint.
+Adaptable resolution is an alternative resolution pathway to investigation and adjudication and the processes cannot be used simultaneously.
+However, if the process does not meet your concerns and a resolution has not been finalized, you can later file a Formal Complaint.